Waikiki Marina Condominium

 Multiple recent listings (roughly 5–6) reference security features, including explicit “night security,” “secured entry,” and secure/covered parking, suggesting organized on-site security rather than minimal access control.
 With 7/20 current MLS entries checking SECGUA and consistent security-related language across different agents, there is strong, building-wide evidence that the Waikiki Marina provides security guard or equivalent staffed security service.

-Listings explicitly reference night security and related security staffing/monitoring, indicating a security patrol/presence at the property.
-I searched for 'security patrol', 'night security', 'roving security', and similar terms and found direct mentions of night security and security staff.
+Several listings explicitly reference night security and security presence at the property, indicating a security patrol/presence.
+I searched for terms like 'security patrol', 'night security', and 'patrol service' and found direct mentions of night security and on-site management/security.

 No analysis available